althea-net/althea-site/_posts/2016-6-3-althea-paper.md

 ![](/images/dishonest-metric.png)
 If someone on the route is advertising a lower (better) quality metric than they are actually able to provide, the distance vector cost seen by A will differ from the overall link cost.

 Once A knows that B is giving it bad information, A can complain to B, or take steps to cut the connection.
 If B is honest, B will want to do the same kind of check on the neighbor that gave it the bad route.
-In this way, cheating nodes could be eliminated.
+This chain of verification will be repeated until it reaches the node that is the source of the inaccurate quality metric.
+If this node does not correct the issue, its neighbor may cut it off.

 From these primitives, it should be possible to build an anti-cheating protocol.
 The simplest implementation would be to compute an honesty score for each neighbor, and let a human operator choose to disconnect from a neighbor with an especially bad score.